 However, like anything in life there are a few negatives, I do find it frustrating when I speak with candidates who do not understand their value, some have huge expectations that hamper opportunities whilst others are hugely undervalued.
 When it comes to the latter I am not saying that you need to go out and find something new, it’s always good to understand what people like you are worth so that you can have a civilised conversation with your manager to discuss salary.

-I find in the IFS marketplace there is always opportunity, it might be more complexed than you would like.
-You may need to re-locate or commit to more travel, however, there are always things going on.
-Identifying these opportunities can make you appreciate your worth, I am not saying use these as leverage to make your company counter offer you when you hand in your notice, I am saying its best to identify opportunities to have an educated conversation with your Line Manager.
+I find in the IFS marketplace there is always an opportunity, it might be more complex than you would like.
+You may need to relocate or commit to more travel, however, there are always things going on.
+Identifying these opportunities can make you appreciate your worth, I am not saying use these as leverage to make your company counteroffer you when you hand in your notice, I am saying it is best to identify opportunities to have an educated conversation with your Line Manager.

 Answers usually follow questions, I often find those who don’t understand their worth asking questions can be a simple solution.
 Speaking with people within the IFS marketplace, having conversations with niche recruiters and asking questions to line managers.
 Understanding your capabilities will open new doors when it comes to opportunity but you have to be confident in your abilities.

 We are the experts in IFS recruitment so get in touch if you are looking for any of the following roles for your next IFS implementation: IFS Contractor, IFS Technical Consultant, IFS Functional Consultant, IFS System Analyst, IFS Software Consultant, IFS Consultant.